 All of my group sessions are recorded and can be viewed by those who are unable to make a particular session.
 Additionally, I regularly create/update videos on topics we have already covered, to create an ever-growing compendium of the most difficult-to-master USMLE topics.

 Is it a single cohort?
 Or are there multiple "groups"?

 There is a single “group” in Yousmle Group Tutoring.
 Just like having Step 1, Step 2, and Step 3 students mix together allows for fruitful exchange, having senior students in the group helps tremendously with helping newer students transition into a new way of learning.
 When seniors teach new students, they solidify the principles for themselves, while the new students can progress from crawling to running so they can do more to improve their scores faster.

-What is the $800 towards, since the $597 is for the group tutoring?
+What is the $900 towards, since Never Forget is for the group tutoring?

-As you mention, group tutoring is $597/month – it is a monthly charge, and it’s super easy to cancel at any time.
-So where does the $800 charge come from?
-The $800 is one-time, and is for the (optional) 2-hour one-on-one session.
-It is discounted from the full rate of $485/hour, to tailor a plan to your specific needs so you can move even faster towards saving time and scoring higher.
+As you mention, Never Forget is a monthly charge, and it’s super easy to cancel at any time.
+So where does the $900 charge come from?
+The $900 is one-time, and is for the (optional) 2-hour one-on-one session.
+It is discounted from the full rate of $735/hour, to tailor a plan to your specific needs so you can move even faster towards saving time and scoring higher.
 After the first session, there are a number of discounted pre-paid packages for individual tutoring, if you choose to continue with one-on-one tutoring.
-Or you can opt to stick with Group Tutoring alone – it’s designed to be flexible, in order to fit your individual needs.
+Or you can opt to stick with Group Tutoring/Never Forget alone – it’s designed to be flexible, in order to fit your individual needs.

 Online Course + Group Tutoring

 Loved by students from med schools worldwide, including: